 Welcome to the Cardinal Points Farm blog !

-Dear friends and fellow animal lovers, here it is ... a blog for discussing animal training.
+Dear friends and fellow animal lovers, here it is ... a blog to discuss training.

-My specialty is horse training and riding dressage, but I’ve applied to my horses many invaluable lessons from dog trainers and dolphin trainers.
-Together we can create a greater awareness of the unlimited potential for greatness that your animals (and you) possess, once you acknowledge that animals are intelligent and capable of reasoning and communication.
+My specialty is horse training and dressage, but I’ve applied to my horses many invaluable lessons from other animal trainers.
+Together we can create a greater awareness of the unlimited potential for greatness that your animals (and you) possess, once you acknowledge that many animal species are intelligent and capable of reasoning and communication.

 So let’s get started !
 Let's share insights, lesson plans, techniques, videos, pics, stories ... what have you.